compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 ### `PostDeleted`
 Triggered whenever a _successful deletion_ leaves the posting queue.

-Plaease keep in mind that whether the Post is a _succcessful deletion_ or _unsuccessful deletion_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the deletion attempt.
+Please keep in mind that whether the Post is a _succcessful deletion_ or _unsuccessful deletion_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the deletion attempt.

 The following parameters will be passed in the body of the request: